Myths About ADHD in Adults – Are They Keeping You From Seeking Help?

 It is entirely possible that your problems with inattention are caused by something else, such as extreme stress, bipolar disorder, or even a health issue like a thyroid problem.
 A professional will rule these out first.
 But it’s unlikely you’d spot this difference by yourself, and self diagnosis can be a dangerous game.
 Unless you seek professional advice, stress about whether or not you have ADHD can be just one more distraction.

-Harley Therapy offers diagnosis and treatment with one of the UK’s best known psychiatrists for Adult ADHD, Dr. Stephen Humphries.
+Harley Therapy offers diagnosis and treatment with some of the UK’s best psychiatrists for ADHD, each with a minimum of 20 years’ experience.